 The backstitch HR law blog is a monthly series where we provide the latest updates on upcoming and recently in-effect legislation.
-However, every new year, many laws come into effect in multiple states.
-Here are short snippets of State, Federal, and Global changes in HR and employment law, so your organization can be prepared for changes in the coming year.
+Here are short snippets of State, Federal, and Global changes in HR and employment law, so your organization can be prepared for changes this month.

 Cal/OSHA has updated their emergency temporary standards for COVID-19 on May 6.
 It consolidated the definition of "close contact" and "infectious period" to align with the definition used by the California Department of Public Health.